 Although the cause of irritable bowel syndrome is not completely known, symptoms tend to worsen during periods of stress and anxiety.

-What to do: Treatment is directed by a gastroenterologist and involves dietary changes and/or the use of probiotic medicines and antidepressants, which calm both the pain and other symptoms.
+How to stop it: Treatment is directed by a gastroenterologist and involves dietary changes and/or the use of probiotic medicines and antidepressants, which calm both the pain and other symptoms.
 In addition, you should ensure stress is well-managed to prevent flare-ups and worsening.
 Read about the IBS diet your doctor may recommend to manage symptoms.

 9. Ulcerative colitis